Patrick French: Life and career

-Published in 2003, Tibet, Tibet: A Personal History of a Lost Land was French’s third book.
-According to the author’s own account, his interest in Tibet was triggered by a meeting he had with the Dalai Lama when he was 16, but the book emerged from "a gradual nervousness that the western idea of Tibet, particularly the views of Tibet campaigners, was becoming too detached from the reality of what Tibet was like.
+Published in 2003, Tibet, Tibet: A Personal History of a Lost Land was French's third book.
+According to the author's own account, his interest in Tibet was triggered by a meeting he had with the Dalai Lama when he was 16, but the book emerged from "a gradual nervousness that the western idea of Tibet, particularly the views of Tibet campaigners, was becoming too detached from the reality of what Tibet was like.
 So I did a long journey through Tibet in 1999."
 The Independent described the book as "intelligent as well as passionate in its approach".
-Pico Iyer in The Los Angeles Times book review described French as a "scrupulous and disciplined writer" who "has a decided gift for inspired and heartfelt research and a knack for coming upon overlooked details that are worth several volumes of analysis".
+Pico Iyer in the Los Angeles Times book review described French as a "scrupulous and disciplined writer" who "has a decided gift for inspired and heartfelt research and a knack for coming upon overlooked details that are worth several volumes of analysis".

 The World Is What It Is, French's authorised biography of the Nobel Prize–winning author V. S. Naipaul, was published in 2008.
-In the New York Review of Books Ian Buruma described French as the inventor of a new genre, "the confessional biography".
+In The New York Review of Books Ian Buruma described French as the inventor of a new genre, "the confessional biography".
 The book was selected by the editors of The New York Times Book Review as one of the "10 Best books of 2008".
 In 2008 The World Is What It Is was awarded the National Book Critics Circle Award in America, and was also shortlisted for the Samuel Johnson Prize.
 French was also awarded the Hawthornden Prize in 2009 for the book.

-In 2011, French published India: A Portrait, descrobed as "an intimate biography of 1.2 billion people".
+In 2011, French published India: A Portrait, described as "an intimate biography of 1.2 billion people".
 The book is a narrative of the social and economic revolutions that are transforming India.
 French also started an India-focused website called The India Site.

+French was appointed the inaugural Dean of the School of Arts and Sciences at Ahmedabad University in 2017.

 Before his death French was working on the authorised biography of another Nobel laureate, Doris Lessing.

-Personal life and death
+Personal life

-French was married to Meru Gokhale, formerly the Editor in Chief at Penguin Random House India, and the daughter of author and publisher Namita Gokhale.
-He was married once before.
+French and his first wife, Abigail Ashton-Johnson, had three children.
+Their marriage ended in divorce.
+He then married Meru Gokhale, and they had a son.
+Gokhale is a former editor-in-chief of Penguin Random House India and daughter of author and publisher Namita Gokhale.

-In 2003, French was offered and declined the Order of the British Empire (OBE).
+In 2003, French was offered and declined appointment as Officer of the Order of the British Empire (OBE).
+He felt the order's motto, "For God and the Empire", would affect perceptions of his writing on South Asian history.

-French died on 16 March 2023, at the age of 57.
-He had had cancer for four years.
+French died from cancer in London on 16 March 2023, aged 56.